great-northern-diver/loon/website/md/index.md

 ![](images/select_sweep.png "Sweep Select")
 </div>

-**Sweep Select:** a click drag mouse gesture will select all points within a rectangle defined by the position of the mouse pointer when it was clicked and where the mouse pointer currently is.
+**Sweep Select:** a sweep selection selects all points below a rectangular area which is defined by a left-click drag gesture.
+That is, the upper left corner of the sweep rectangle is at the location of the left-button press, and the lower right corner is at the current cursor location while the left button is pressed.

 <div style="clear:both;margin-bottom:10px"></div>

 <div class="floatleft">

 ![](images/select_brush.png "Brush Select")
 </div>

-**Brush Select:** the brush is a rectangular selection tool that can be dragged on the scatterplot display.
+**Brush Select:** a brush selection also selects all points below a rectangular area.
+However, in contrast to the sweep selection, the rectangular brush area has a fixed size and a left-button press moves the lower right corner to the current mouse location, and a left-click dragging gesture moves the brush area along the mouse pointer.

 <div style="clear:both;margin-bottom:10px"></div>

-Additionally, we provide selection by point color.
+Additionally, we provide selection by point color and via the command line.

 # Modify

 The state of the selected points can be modified with the tools and actions in the *Modify* panel of the inspector.
+The following *Modify* panel is from the scatterplot inspector.

 <div class="floatleft" style="margin-right: 20px">
 ![](images/modify.png "Brush Select")